cansar/obsidian-focus-plugin/README.md

 ## Features

 - **Hide sidebars** - Left and right sidebars are hidden for maximum writing space
-- **Hide tabs** - Tab headers and navigation are hidden for clean interface (including side-by-side panes)
+- **Hide tabs** - Tab headers and navigation are hidden for clean interface
+- **Single pane focus** - Only the active pane is shown when multiple panes are open side-by-side
 - **Hide UI elements** - Status bar, ribbon, titlebar, and resize handles are hidden
 - **Toggle functionality** - Easy on/off switching via command palette or keyboard shortcut
 - **No fullscreen mode** - Keeps window controls and OS integration intact